1. What is 211?

 Using 211 Saskatchewan to find services is easy!

-• To speak with a Community Navigator to discuss your needs:
+- To speak with a Service Navigator to discuss your needs:

-o Select a search icon, choose a sub-category, enter a location, and press SEARCH; or
+- Select a search icon, choose sub-topic(s), enter a location, and press SEARCH; or

-o The information on the 211 Saskatchewan website is organized by “need” – not by who delivers the service– making the search for services much easier to navigate.
+- The information on the 211 Saskatchewan website is organized by “need” – not by who delivers the service – making the search for services easier to navigate.